w-jablonski/double_podium/README.md

 <p align="center"> </p>

 However, with the UU now being at index I imagine this comes across as the two vowels are now at index finger, the hand feels more mobile.

-Some features
+opposes

-Some circumstances that shaped up this layout: opposes is aligned to the keyboard
+is aligned to the keyboard